 However, clinicians may be less familiar with another key nutrient for mental stability – magnesium.
 Although small, the existing body of research on magnesium and mental health is promising.

-Magnesium plays a major role in calming the nervous system due to it’s ability to block brain N-methyl D-aspartate receptors (NMDA), thereby inhibiting excitatory neurotransmission.1
+Magnesium plays a major role in calming the nervous system due to its ability to block brain N-methyl D-aspartate receptors (NMDA), thereby inhibiting excitatory neurotransmission.

-Other benefits of magnesium sulfate supplementation include prevention of eclamptic seizures in pregnant women with pre-eclampsia.14 Patients with migraines have been found to have lower magnesium levels than controls,15 and have responded positively to intravenous magnesium sulfate.16
+Other benefits of magnesium sulfate supplementation include the prevention of eclamptic seizures in pregnant women with pre-eclampsia.
+Patients with migraines have been found to have lower magnesium levels than controls and have responded positively to intravenous magnesium sulfate.

 Magnesium is critical to more than 300 metabolic reactions.
 To name a few, the nutrient is necessary for neurotransmitter, enzyme, and hormonal activity; mitochondrial protein, DNA and RNA synthesis; and glucose homeostasis, active transport, and glutathione and ATP production.